aws-samples/non-profit-blockchain/new-member/README.md

 vi ~/configtx.yaml
 ```

-You will make two changes to the file:
+You will make two changes to the file.
+A working example of the updated configtx.yaml file can be found below the template example below:

 1. Add Org2 (or Org3, Org4, etc. - just copy &Org2 under Organizations from the template below), replacing `Member2ID` with the ID of your member as copied directly from the Amazon Managed Blockchain console.
 For the MSPDir, `Member2ID` must be replaced by a lowercase member ID.
 Instead of typing this, you can copy it from your Fabric client node.
 Enter: `ls ~` and find the directory with your lower case member ID.
 The end result of the MSPDir in configtx.yaml should look as follows: `MSPDir: /opt/home/m-trd4xpjborem7bdmbv6wlg3nkm-msp`
 2. Add the TwoOrgChannel under Organizations, under Profiles, at the end of the file.